Andrettin/Wyrmsun/readme.txt

 - When right-clicking on a tile-based resource, workers who are already carrying the resource at maximum capacity will now return goods and then begin harvesting.
 - When right-clicking on a unit-based resource, workers who are already carrying the resource at maximum capacity will now begin harvesting after returning goods.
 - Frank Ritters now have their own portrait (if the player has the Frank Faction Flair DLC).
+- Added Teuton Speerkampfer (icon by Jinn).
-- Added a Frank-specific version of the Teuton spearman.
+- Added a Frank-specific version of the Teuton Speerkampfer.
 - Frank Speerkampfers have their own portrait (if the player has the Frank Faction Flair DLC).

 -----------------------------------------------------------------------